Parallelizing the Three Body Problem across many GPUs

 In practice multithreading a CUDA is more difficult because threading is usually implementation-specific, and combining multithreading with GPU acceleration is somewhat finnicky for a heave kernel like the one we have.
 The C libraries standard for multithreading (OpenMP, HPX, etc) were developed long before GPUs were capable of general purpose compute, and are by no means always compatible with CUDA.
 We will develop a multithreading approach with OpenMP that will illustrate some of the difficulties in doing so here.

 Multithreading is in some sense a simple task: we have one thread (the one that begins program execution) initialize other threads to complete sub-tasks of a certain problem, and then either combine the threads or else combine the output in some way.
 The difficulty of doing this is that CPU threads are heavy (initializing a new thread is costly) and memory access must be made in a way to prevent race conditions where two threads read and write to the same data in memory in an unordered fashion.
-Happily much of this difficulty is abstracted away when one uses a library like OpenMP, but unhappily these are leaky abstractions when it comes to CUDA.
+Happily much of this difficulty is abstracted away when one uses a library like OpenMP, although these are slightly leaky abstractions when it comes to CUDA.

 We begin as before: arrays are allocated in pinned memory,